Underlying Profit

 Focusing on recurring costs during the accounting cycle and excluding one-time or infrequent costs allows businesses to understand their future stability and identify costs that need to be cut out.
 Underlying earnings can help business management forecast reasonable statistics.

-Alternative profit calculations may sometimes be mentioned or brought to light during annual reports.
-A subtotal of these different profit calculation methods is also often reported on the face of the income statement
+Alternative profit calculations may sometimes be mentioned or revealed during annual reports.
+A subtotal of these different profit calculation methods is also often reported on the income statement

 No company has the same underlying profit calculation method.
-It varies on how the business operates and what it believes should or should not be added.
-The unique aspect of it is why many believe it is often more accurate than statutory profit calculation methods.
+It varies depending on how the business operates and what it believes should or should not be added.
+This unique aspect is why many believe it is often more accurate than statutory profit calculation methods.

 It should be noted that underlying profits do not mean much unless compared with standard profit accounting methods.
 Simply seeing them on their own would provide less benefit to investors and business managers than seeing them alongside standard profit calculations.